OIT - Knowledge Base

 D. SPECIAL REVIEWS OF TENURED FACULTY

-If a tenured faculty member feels that the annual evaluation memoranda prepared by the chair (or other appropriate academic administrator) consistently fail to reflect accurately the faculty member's professional record, the faculty member may request that the president (or designee) convene a special review committee to assess the faculty member's performance.
-Likewise, if a chair (or other academic administrator charged with conducting the annual conferences) feels that a tenured faculty member is consistently failing to fulfill the expectations associated with the faculty member's position, the chair may request that the president (or designee) convene a special review committee to assess the faculty member's performance.
-Should the president decide to proceed with a special review, both the faculty member and the chair involved will be promptly informed of this decision.
-Such special review committees shall consist of three tenured faculty members appointed by the president (or designee).
+If a tenured faculty member feels that the annual evaluation memoranda prepared by the chair (or other appropriate academic administrator) consistently fail to reflect accurately the faculty member's professional record, the faculty member may request that the Provost convene a special review committee to assess the faculty member's performance.
+Likewise, if a chair (or other academic administrator charged with conducting the annual conferences) feels that a tenured faculty member is consistently failing to fulfill the expectations associated with the faculty member's position, the chair may request that the Provost convene a special review committee to assess the faculty member's performance.
+Should the Provost decide to proceed with a special review, both the faculty member and the chair involved will be promptly informed of this decision.
+Such special review committees shall consist of three tenured faculty members appointed by the Provost.
 The chair of this committee will be from the department or academic area of the faculty member under review; at least one of the other members of this committee will be from a different department or academic area.
 This review committee shall have access to or may solicit all the sorts of documents and materials characteristically found in a tenure or promotion file.
 It may request interviews with the faculty member under review, the chair (or other appropriate academic administrator), as well as such other persons as the committee anticipates can provide relevant information for its deliberations.
 The committee shall, so far as circumstances permit, conduct its review in confidence.
 The committee shall pursue its deliberations in accord with the evaluative standards set forth in 5.3.
 Specifically, the committee shall examine the faculty member's performance with respect to teaching, scholarship, and service.
 At the close of its review, the committee shall prepare a report discussing the quality of the faculty member's professional development and, if appropriate, suggest areas for improvement.
 Likewise, the committee report may suggest ways in which the chair (or other appropriate academic administrator ) might improve the annual evaluation process such that the annual evaluation memoranda accurately reflect the faculty member's professional development.
-Prior to submitting its report to the president (with a copy for inclusion in the faculty member=s personnel file), the committee shall send a copy of its report to the faculty member under review for initialing.
+Prior to submitting its report to the President (with a copy for inclusion in the faculty member's personnel file), the committee shall send a copy of its report to the faculty member under review for initialing.
 The faculty member's initials on the report merely indicate that the faculty member has received the report: the initials do not indicate agreement with the report's contents.
-If the faculty member refuses to initial the report, the chair of the review committee shall prepare a memo noting this fact, append it to a true copy of the report, and submit these materials and any other documents the committee may have acquired in the course of its review to the president.
+If the faculty member refuses to initial the report, the chair of the review committee shall prepare a memo noting this fact, append it to a true copy of the report, and submit these materials and any other documents the committee may have acquired in the course of its review to the President.
 If the committee's report indicates areas for improvement by the chair (or other appropriate academic administrator), a copy of the report will be given to that individual.
-Subsequent access to any materials submitted by the special review committee to the president requires approval.
+Subsequent access to any materials submitted by the special review committee to the President requires approval.
 Since such special reviews involve a substantial commitment of institutional and professional resources, they should not be requested routinely -- they are not meant to substitute for the annual reviews described in 5.4.C.
 Individual faculty members may not request such reviews more frequently than once every four years; a chair (or other appropriate academic administrators) may not request a special review of a specific, individual faculty member more frequently that once every seven years.

 E. TERMINATION OF TENURED FACULTY MEMBERS